-In this paper, our aim is to determine whether individuals exhibit in their beliefs a behavioral bias towards pessimism, in a lottery or more generally in an investment opportunities framework.
-More precisely, we shall design a survey, involving verbal expressions of beliefs concerning lotteries, that permits to provide an individual measure of pessimism in such a context.
-We shall refer to this measure of pessimism as "pure-hazard introspective pessimism" (PHIP).
+For this purpose, we shall design a survey, involving verbal expressions of beliefs concerning lotteries, that permits to provide an individual measure of pessimism in such a context.
+More precisely, we will measure in a very simple framework the "judged" probability that individuals assign to the outcomes of a lottery and we will look for systematic deviations from the objective probability in relation with the nature of the outcome.
+Pessimistic individuals are then those for which bad outcomes have a higher "judged" probability than the objective probability.
+We shall refer to this notion of pessimism as "pure-hazard introspective pessimism" (PHIP).
 "Introspective pessimism" refers to the fact that our approach is introspective and different from a choice-theoretic approach in the sense that we elicit individual beliefs through verbal expression and not through pairwise choices.
 Implicit in such an approach is the assumption that these beliefs result from a cognitive process.
 "Pure-hazard pessimism" refers to the fact that we are interested in individual beliefs in the face of "pure hazard", represented by lotteries, and not in the face of events whose outcomes the individuals can influence.
-We shall analyze how purehazard introspective pessimism is distributed among individuals, in particular in link with age, gender, income.
-We shall also analyze how PHIP is related to other concepts of pessimism already introduced in psychology, more general concepts based upon pessimism as a negative conception of life or future.
+We shall analyze how pure-hazard introspective pessimism is distributed among individuals, in particular in link with age, gender, income.
+We shall also analyze how PHIP is related to other concepts of pessimism already introduced in psychology.